marinakinalone/la-la-dance/README.md

 ## What's next to do?

 - use a library (like Radium) for inline styles so that hovered buttons display the text in white with colored shadows. cf. https://stackoverflow.com/questions/28365233/inline-css-styles-in-react-how-to-implement-ahover
+- handle focus and active style for links and buttons
 - add dance video to results for curious people
 - add share buttons